 Meliton of Sardis is the author of the earliest preserved Christian homily, written around 160 after Christ and delivered on Easter.
-Information about the author is scarce, limited to a few short passages preserved in the work of Eusebius of Caesarea.
+Information about the author is scarce, limited to a few short passages in the work of Eusebius of Caesarea.
 But who was Melito of Sardis?
 And what is the history of Sardis Church in the Bible?

 Saint Melito of Sardis

-He calls him “distinguished”, “a pillar of the Church and her tradition”, and Blessed Jerome considers him “a prophet”.
+He calls him “distinguished,” “a pillar of the Church and her tradition,” and Blessed Jerome considers him “a prophet.”
 He seems to have served as Bishop of Sardis between 160 and 190 after Jesus Christ, the approximate date of his death.
 Some scholars consider him a Jewish convert to Christianity at a young age.

-Melito created harmony between empire and Christianity
+Melito created harmony between the empire and Christianity

 He then criticizes the greed of the majority for unfairly using some of the laws issued to take away the Christians’ property.
-Finally, the fundamental aspect of the Apology lies in its original historical treatment of the attitude of Marcus Aurelius’ predecessor emperors and how they did well to Christians.
+Finally, the fundamental aspect of the Apology lies in its original historical treatment of the attitude of Marcus Aurelius’ predecessor emperors and how they did well for Christians.
 Meliton of Sardis therefore recalls:

 The Church of Sardis